-50 U.S.C. § 1803(i)(2) authorizes the FISA courts to appoint individuals to serve as amicus curiae.
-Under 50 U.S.C. § 1803(i)(2)(A), a FISA court must appoint an individual to serve as amicus curiae to assist the court in the consideration of any application for an order or review that, in the opinion of the court, presents a novel or significant interpretation of the law, unless the court issues a finding that such appointment is not appropriate.
-Furthermore, a FISA court may appoint an individual or organization to serve as amicus curiae in any instance as such court deems appropriate or, upon motion, permit an individual or organization leave to file an amicus curiae brief.
-50 U.S.C. § 1803(i)(2)(B).
+50 U.S.C. § 1803(i)(2) authorizes the FISA courts to appoint individuals to serve as amici curiae.
+Under 50 U.S.C. § 1803(i)(2)(A)(i), a FISA court must appoint one or more individuals who have been designated under 50 U.S.C. § 1803(i)(1) to serve as amicus curiae to assist the court in its consideration of any application for an order or review that, in the opinion of the court, presents a novel or significant interpretation of the law, unless it issues a finding that such appointment is not appropriate.
+Furthermore, a FISA court may appoint an individual or organization to serve as amicus curiae in any instance in which the court deems this appropriate or, upon motion, may permit an individual or organization leave to file an amicus curiae brief.
+See 50 U.S.C. § 1803(i)(2)(A)(ii).
+On April 20, 2024, Congress enacted the Reforming Intelligence and Securing America Act, Pub.
+L. No. 118-49, 138 Stat.
+862 (2024) (RISAA).
+RISAA added the requirement (now codified at 50 U.S.C. § 1803(i)(2)(A)(iii)) that the Court "shall appoint one or more individuals who have been designated under [50 U.S.C. § 1803(i)(1)] to serve as amicus curiae to assist such court in the consideration of any certification or procedures submitted for review pursuant to [50 U.S.C. § 1881a], including any amendments to such certifications or procedures, . . . unless the court issues a finding that such appointment is not appropriate or is likely to result in undue delay."

-During the reporting period, there were nine appointments of individuals to serve as amicus curiae by the FISA courts.
-For purposes of this report, each instance of an individual receiving an appointment is counted separately, including when more than one individual was appointed in the same matter, and when the same individual was appointed by the FISC and the FISCR at different stages of the same case.
-The names of the individuals appointed during the reporting period to serve as amicus curiae are as follows: Laura Donohue, Amy Jeffress, Jonathan Cedarbaum, John Cella, and Ben Johnson.
-No findings were made in 2018, pursuant to 50 U.S.C. § 1803(i)(2)(A), that an amicus curiae appointment was not appropriate.
+For purposes of reporting under 50 U.S.C. § 1873(a)(1)(E), each instance in which an individual received an amicus curiae appointment is counted separately, such as when more than one individual was appointed in the same matter or when the same individual was appointed by the FISC and the FISCR at different stages of the same case.

+During the 2024 reporting period, seven appointments were made of five individuals to serve as amici curiae by the FISA courts.
+The names of the individuals appointed during the reporting period to serve as amici curiae are Amy Jeffress, W. Kirby Mayo, David Kris, Marc Zwillinger, and Steven Lane.
+No findings were made in 2024, pursuant to 50 U.S.C. § 1803(i)(2)(A)(i) or (iii), that an amicus curiae appointment was not appropriate or was likely to result in undue delay.